estineali/Logic-Circuit-Simulator/README.md

 # Logic Circuit Simulator

-Welcome to the logic circuit simulator.
+Welcome to the logic circuit simulator by The Pegasus Noodles.
 This is our project for CS102-Data Structures and Algorithms Spring'18

-# TEAM MEMBERS:
+# Noodles:
     >Hashim Abbas
+    >Muhammad Shahrom Ali
     >Bilal Mohiuddin
-    >Muhammad Shahrom Ali

 The software takes a logic expression as input evaluates it giving the truth-table output and the circuit schematics.
 Please use brackets. ~A+~B+~C+~D*E is not the same as ~A+~B+~C+(~D*E).